 VMware Cloud Director Availability supports two types of instances to which any workload can be recovered:

 The rotated instances are automatically retained and rotated during the lifespan of the replication.

 VMware Cloud Director Availability automatically retains a configurable number of the last rotated instances and allows the workload to be recovered to any one of them.

 The automatic retention does not affect the stored instances.

 After manually storing an instance, the stored instance remains unchanged and if the replication is still active, the workload can be recovered to that stored instance.

-The automatic retention of a point-in-time instance can be bypassed by storing it.
+The automatic retention of a rotated instance can be bypassed by storing it.
 VMware Cloud Director Availability retains the stored instance until it is no longer marked as stored or until it is manually deleted.
 Any stored instance, without the latest one can be deleted.